John Glenn High School (New Concord, Ohio)

 John Glenn High School is a public high school in New Concord, Ohio.
 It is the only high school in the East Muskingum Local School District.
 Their nickname is the Little Muskies, taken from nearby Muskingum University's nickname, the Muskies.

 Athletics

 John Glenn competes in the Muskingum Valley League.

-In addition, JGHS has programs such as wrestling, football, basketball, baseball, volleyball, swimming, soccer, track and field, golf, marching band, and cross country.
+In addition, JGHS has programs such as wrestling, football, basketball, baseball, volleyball, swimming, soccer, track and field, golf, lacrosse, marching band, and cross country.